albertknows/albert_on_data/content/posts/new-years-resolution-list.md

 Day to Day Goals:

 1. No Social Media Apps on Phone.
+(Keep Snap for Connections)
 2. Limit Spending Habits!
 (Use $ for Roth IRA Maxout and Stocks)
 3. Count Calories when You Can, Limit Fast Food.
 (Always cook)